fssqawj/QAServer/README.md

 This is a tornado based http server crawled many Chinese community site for community question answering.

 ## Overview
-It is a QA Server based Chinese CQA Site, you can ask a question and the system return the similar question and answer pairs.
+You can ask a question and the system return the similar question and answer pairs.

 ## Usage